-1We use historical family culture in this project because the proxy measure of family culture is not contemporary but prior to 1949.
+&lt;sup>1We use historical family culture in this project because the proxy measure of family culture is not contemporary but prior to 1949.

-$^{^2\}mathrm{Family}$ culture and family ties are highly similar.
+&lt;sup>2Family culture and family ties are highly similar.
 They are interchangeable in our paper.

-3Bertrand and Schoar (2006) finds that family ties are positively correlated with establishment size and the fraction of self-employed.
+&lt;sup>3Bertrand and Schoar (2006) finds that family ties positively correlate with establishment size and the fraction of self-employed at the country level.
 However, the fraction of family firms is regarded as the ideal measure of industry structure outcome, which does not exist across countries.